U.S. moves to speed up releases of unaccompanied migrant children

 On Monday, the Department of Health and Human Services (HHS) reopened an emergency shelter in Texas and is also considering reopening a controversial facility in Florida, a sign of the scramble to find housing for the children.
 Shelter capacity was greatly reduced due to coronavirus social distancing, and existing facilities are close to full.

-HHS, which oversees shelters for migrant children, is in the process of switching to a new database that will speed up security background checks for sponsors, said a department official who requested anonymity to discuss internal operations.
+HHS, which oversees shelters for migrant children, is in the process of switching to a new database that could cut hours or days from the time it takes to perform background checks for sponsors, said a department official who requested anonymity to discuss internal operations.

-“It can really help shave off hours, even days, from how long it takes us to do all the background checks for a relative or sponsor for these kids,” the official said.

 The department on Wednesday sent out new guidance to shelter operators saying they could pay for transportation for unaccompanied minors, including flights, in cases where sponsors cannot pay.
 Previously, providers needed special approval for that step.